disrupt1/cykaplugin/README.md

 ## some random plugin i made cause i was bored (lot of features left to add)
 - ~~/manage to manage players~~
+- ~~general commands like /ping~~
-- /track for player tracking with compass (dosent work yet)
+- /track for player tracking with compass
 - a more feature-rich /manage command